tuupola/branca-php/README.md

 he header part of the token is the additional data.
 This means the data in the header (`version`, `timestamp` and `nonce`) is not encrypted, it is only authenticated.
 In laymans terms, header can be seen but it cannot be tampered.

+### MAC

+The authentication tag is 128 bits ie. 16 bytes.
+This is the [Poly1305](https://en.wikipedia.org/wiki/Poly1305) message authentication code (MAC).
+It is used to make sure that the message, as well as the non-encrypted header has not been tampered with.

 ## Usage